 Raise Your SAT Score by 160 Points

-Make sure you've written down your user name and password so you can log in.
-If you don't remember one or both, just go through the steps to recover this info with the email associated with the account.
-If you'll need to recover your user name and/or password, you should do so before score release day.
-It wouldn't be any fun to go through this rigmarole as your scores wait in your account, just out of reach.
+You'll need your username and password to be able to log in and view your scores.
+If you don't remember one or both of them, go through the steps to recover this info with the email associated with your account.
+If you need to recover your username and/or password, try to do so before score release day.
+It wouldn't be any fun to go through this rigmarole as your scores wait in your account, just out of reach!

-According to the dates above, your scores should be delivered to you around the same time they come online.
-To get your scores over the phone, you could call 866-756-7346 (domestic) or 212-713-7789 (international).
-You'll have to call with credit card in hand, as score reporting by phone costs $15.
+According to the dates above, your paper score report should be delivered to you around the same time they come out online.
+You can also get your Subject Test scores over the phone by calling 866-756-7346 (domestic) or 212-713-7789 (international).
+This service costs $15, so you'll need to have a credit card on hand.

-Now that you know when to expect your scores and how to access them, is there anything else to keep in mind about the Subject Tests?
+Now that you know when to expect your SAT Subject Test scores and how to access them, is there anything else to keep in mind about the Subject Tests?

-Since you now know when you'll get your SAT Subject Test scores, you should design your testing schedule with these dates in mind, especially when it comes to application deadlines.
-At present, College Board does not commit to having scores to colleges by a specific date, and only states when they will start to deliver them, so I'd suggest giving yourself at least a week of leeway between your score release date and your application deadline.
+At present, the College Board does not commit to having scores to colleges by specific dates, only stating when they'll start to deliver them.
+Therefore, I suggest giving yourself at least a week of leeway between your score release date and your application deadline.

-It's possible that colleges will be more lenient because of past score release delays, but I wouldn't suggest risking it and getting stressed out about it.
-You want to leave enough time for colleges to get your scores, plus you may also leave extra time to retake a Subject Test or two if you're disappointed with your scores.
+It's possible that colleges will be more lenient because of past score release delays, but I wouldn't risk it or risk getting stressed out about it.
+You want to leave enough time for colleges to get your scores.
+You might also leave extra time to retake a Subject Test or two if you end up being disappointed with your scores.

-As long as you schedule your tests with enough time for colleges to receive your reports, you'll be all set—you'll just have to wait out the weeks until you get your scores!
+As long as you schedule your SAT Subject Tests with enough time for colleges to receive your score reports, you'll be all set—you just have to wait out the weeks until you get your scores!

-Have you chosen what dates you'll take the SAT Subject Tests?
-Check out our article for the best dates to take the tests and how to balance them with the general SAT or ACT.
+Have you chosen the dates you'll take your SAT Subject Tests on?
+Check out our article for the best dates to take the tests, and get tips on how to balance them with the general SAT or ACT.

 Are you also taking the SAT?
-Make sure you know all the steps to getting and sending your scores and figure out how high of an SAT score you should aim for.
-If you're taking the ACT, this article will tell you all about how to get and send your ACT scores and what ACT score you should aim for.
+Make sure you know all the steps to getting and sending your SAT scores, and figure out how high of an SAT score you should aim for.
+If you're taking the ACT, learn how to get and send your ACT scores and what ACT score you should aim for.